TheFifthRider/fate-slash-fate/docs/combat.md

 4. Whoever finished the Exchange chooses the player to start the next Exchange.
    Every participant is now available to act, though you cannot "popcorn" to yourself.

-!!! example "The Strategy and Implications of Popcorn Initiative"
+!!! tip "The Strategy and Implications of Popcorn Initiative"

 	You can "popcorn" to any participant, even if they are not your ally.
 As with Compels and Conceding, the Popcorn Initiative is a player decision and not a character one.
 Your character does not have to yield to an enemy to allow them to act; you the player are simply turning the camera.